Updated March 31, 2026

 - Kansas commercial auto minimum liability is $25,000/$50,000/$25,000, which can matter when test drive accident coverage in Kansas is part of a dealership risk review.

-- Kansas requires businesses to maintain proof of general liability coverage for most commercial leases, so dealership insurance documentation may be needed before signing or renewing space.
+- Most commercial leases in Kansas require proof of general liability coverage, so dealership insurance documentation may be needed before signing or renewing space.

 - Dealers should be prepared to show coverage details for garage liability insurance for dealerships in Kansas when a landlord, lender, or franchise agreement asks for evidence of insurance.